Roman Curia: Apostolic Camera

-The current Camerlengo of Holy Roman Church is Kevin Joseph Cardinal Farrell.
+The role of Camerlengo of Holy Roman Church is currently vacant as of 8 May 2025, after the election of Pope Leo XIV.

-Institutions Connected with the Holy See
+Institutions connected with the Holy See

-There are some Institutes, both of ancient origin and of new constitution, which, although not properly part of the Roman Curia and having their own juridical personality, nevertheless provide various services necessary or useful to the Roman Pontiff himself, to the Roman Curia and to the universal Church, and are in some way connected with the Curia itself.
+There are some institutes, both of ancient origin and of new constitution, which, although not properly part of the Roman Curia and having their own juridical personality, nevertheless provide various services necessary or useful to the Roman Pontiff himself, to the Roman Curia and to the universal Church, and are in some way connected with the Curia itself.

 Labour Office of the Apostolic See

 The Labour Office of the Apostolic See is responsible for labor relations of the Holy See with its employees.
 The office also settles labor issues which arise.
 It was instituted by Pope John Paul II on 1 January 1989 by an apostolic letter in the form of a motu proprio.
 The activity of the Office relates to the labour, in all its forms and expressions, provided by personnel in the employ of the Roman Curia, of the Governorate of the Vatican City State, and of the Bodies or Institutions administratively managed directly by the Apostolic See.
-The current President is Bishop Giuseppe Sciacca.
+The current president is Bishop Giuseppe Sciacca.

 Vatican Apostolic Archives

-The Vatican Apostolic Archives is the institute that carries out its specific activity of safeguarding and enhancing the value of the acts and documents that concern the government of the universal Church, so that they may be available first of all to the Holy See and the Roman Curia in the performance of their activities and, secondly, by pontifical concession, they may represent for all scholars, without distinction of country or religion, sources for the knowledge, even secular, of the events that over time have been closely connected with the life of the Church.
+The Vatican Apostolic Archives contains the acts and documents that concern the government of the universal Church, making them available to the Holy See and the Roman Curia in the performance of their activities.
+The archives are also available, by pontifical concession, to scholars, without distinction of country or religion, to study the life of the Church over the centuries.
 The current Archivist is José Tolentino Cardinal de Mendonça.

 Vatican Apostolic Library

 An institution of ancient origin, the Vatican Library is a distinguished instrument of the Church for the development and dissemination of culture, in support of the activities of the Apostolic See.
 It has the task, through its various sections, of collecting and preserving an extremely rich patrimony of science and art and of making it available to scholars.
-The current Librarian is José Tolentino Cardinal de Mendonça.
+The current librarian is José Tolentino Cardinal de Mendonça.

 Fabric of Saint Peter

 The Fabric of Saint Peter is responsible for all matters pertaining to the Papal Basilica of Saint Peter's, which houses the memory of the martyrdom and the tomb of the Apostle, both for the preservation and decorum of the building and for the internal discipline of the custodians and of pilgrims and visitors, according to its own norms.
-In necessary cases, the President and the Secretary of the Fabric act in agreement with the Chapter of the Basilica itself.
-The current President is Mauro Cardinal Gambetti, O.F.M.
+In necessary cases, the president and the secretary of the Fabric act in agreement with the Chapter of the Basilica itself.
+The current president is Mauro Cardinal Gambetti, O.F.M.
 Conv.